ABOUT THE TOUCHDOWN CLUB OF HOUSTON

 Those projects are:

-Scholarships: We have awarded about $200,000 in scholarships over the last 15 years.
+Scholarships: We have awarded about $250,000 in scholarships since 1999.
 The scholarships go to the top senior area high school football players who are considered starters with the highest grade-point averages.
-Finalists are selected by the presidents of the fo the University of Houston, Rice and Texas Southern.
+Finalists are selected by the presidents of the University of Houston, Rice, Texas Southern and Houston Baptist.
 Winners are selected by the TD Club.

 Senior Showcase.
-The Club has worked with HISD and the Houston Texans to help more than 600 high school football players land about $60 million in Division II, Division III and NAIA scholarships they would not have had through the Senior Showcase in the last five years.
+The Club has worked with HISD and the Houston Texans to help more than 800 high school football players land about $80 million in Division II, Division III and NAIA scholarships they would not have had through the Senior Showcase since 2009.

 In addition to the Community Service Projects, we have annual events that we run to raise monies for those projects.